Global well-posedness for small data in a 3D temperature-velocity model with Dirichlet boundary noise: Introduction

 \section{Introduction}

-Let $\mathcal{D}\subset\mathbb{R}^3$ be a bounded, open domain with smooth boundary $\partial\mathcal{D}$, and let $T>0$ be a fixed final time.
+Let $\mathcal{D}\subset\mathbb{R}^3$ be a bounded, open domain (i.e. non-empty, connected set) with smooth boundary $\partial\mathcal{D}$, and let $T>0$ be a fixed final time.
 We study the coupled velocity-temperature system for an incompressible fluid in $\mathcal{D}$, modelled by Navier-Stokes equations with thermal advection-diffusion, and perturbed by Dirichlet boundary noise.
 Concretely, for each $\varepsilon>0$ we consider